jestinepaul/notes/latex.md

 `\section`,`\subsection` and `\subsubsection`

-  - Other document styles have other `sectioning' commands availableeg. the book style has a `\chapter`
+  - Other document styles have other sectioning commands available. eg. the book style has a `\chapter`
   - `\section*{Section Headings}` suppress the automatic numbering

 `\emph{text}`